Spring is all about rebirth and new beginnings, and this year is all about my Regency historical romance trilogy “What happens in the Ballroom.”

 By the time she cleared the ballroom and made the hallway, Byron was nowhere to be seen.
 Still, she reasoned, with all the rooms opening off a long corridor, all she had to do was get a peek into every room.
 How difficult could it be for one as determined as her?

-Sound interesting?
+Like it?
 Buy it on AMAZON

 Here’s a sneak peek at Book Two: